-In vivo vs. in vitro!
-Have you ever read any medical studies?
-If you have, then you have probably seen that some of them are “in vitro” and some others are “in vivo”.
+When we discuss scientific methods, particularly in biology and medical research, two terms frequently arise: in vivo vs. in vitro.
 These two terms sound very similar and don’t look English at all, so it’s not surprising that they are often confused.
 However, there is a very big difference between them.
 So, what is this difference, and what are the definitions of these words?

 In Vivo vs. In Vitro Similarity

 First of all, there is one significant similarity between in vivo vs. in vitro, and it is their purpose.
 As it happens with all medical studies, regardless of whether they are in vitro or in vivo, the purpose always is the same: to better understand a certain disease and the ways of treating it, as well as to advance the knowledge of different functions of the body.
 Still, there are many differences in these studies, and they certainly are worth noting.